 The Lane Workforce Partnership’s Workforce Innovation and Opportunity Act (WIOA) youth services are provided through contracts with Lane County school districts, non-profit agencies and public entities.
 The programs help youth (ages 14-24 years) to gain work readiness, academic and occupations skills to increase their success as they transition from school to additional education or work.

-Riverfront Alternative High School offers high school credit recovery, high school completion, GED programs and modified diplomas.
+Looking Glass Community Services offers high school credit recovery, high school completion, GED programs and modified diplomas.
 The job training program funded through Lane Workforce Partnership offers occupational skills training through a variety of programs including college level healthcare classes, culinary arts, and a natural resource development crew.
 Individualized work experiences with local businesses and specialized training programs are other major program components.

-Lane County Division of Youth Services (DYS)
+Lane County Youth Services (YS)

-The youth served in the DYS program receive referrals from the County Juvenile Counselors, Oregon Youth Authority (OYA) Parole and Probation Officers, and the DYS alternative school program, e.g., the Martin Luther King (MLK) Education Center.
+The youth served in the YS program receive referrals from the County Juvenile Counselors, Oregon Youth Authority (OYA) Parole and Probation Officers, and the YS alternative school program, e.g., the Martin Luther King (MLK) Education Center.
 The emphasis is on intensive education and counseling services provided through partnerships with OYA and local education programs.
 Funds provided by the Lane Workforce Partnership enhance the existing programs through the provision of paid internships that connect the youth to employment opportunities with local businesses.

 Bethel School District

 The Bethel Program is located at Kalapuya High School and serves both in and out-of-school youth.
 It is designed to prepare students for emerging construction and green career fields.
 Participants gain general workplace readiness skills and participate in career specific training and internships.
-Youth also have the opportunity to enroll in high school classes at Kalapuya High School and/or take college courses at Lane Community College.
+Youth also have the opportunity to enroll in GED and high school classes at Kalapuya High School and/or take college courses at Lane Community College.